kierenwuest/42AdelaidePiscine/README.md

 [![kwuest's 42 C Piscine C 09 Score](https://badge42.vercel.app/api/v2/clb55h6z600300fkzy9cemaa4/project/2914797)](https://github.com/JaeSeoKim/badge42) C09

 The gamification aspets of this insitiution are extrmely engaging and motivating.
 Below are the teams we were grouped in and worked togther with.
-Scores awared for peer review, hosting and attending events, and passing subjects and exams.
+Scores awarded for peer review, hosting and attending events, and passing subjects and exams.

 ![image](https://user-images.githubusercontent.com/112849006/208248013-1a5d6dd7-22e8-492e-af4b-e86b0762f02c.png)